Overstating Attitudes, Ignoring Networks: LLM Biases in Simulating Misinformation Susceptibility: Appendix G. Procedure of Model Reasoning and Training Corpus Analysis

 We examine two plausible, non-exclusive mechanisms that may help contextualize the distorted simulation results: (i) differential salience of predictors in model-generated reasoning traces and (ii) uneven representation of predictor–misinformation associations in training data, as visualized in Figure~\ref{fig:hypothesized_mechanism}.

 We first examine model reasoning processes.
 Our dataset includes reasoning chains produced by open-weight reasoning models (DeepSeek-V3 and OLMo-3.1-32B-Think) and chat models prompted with explicit chain-of-thought (CoT) instructions (GPT-4.1-mini, DeepSeek-V3, Grok-4.1-fast in non-reasoning mode, and OLMo-3.1-32B-Instruct).
-Across belief/sharing items and survey domains, this yields a total of 42,584 uniquely generated reasoning chains.
+Across belief/sharing intention items and survey domains, this yields 42,584 unique reasoning chains.

 To identify which profile features were invoked during model reasoning, we conducted a post-hoc extraction analysis using three independent LLMs (GPT-4.1-mini, DeepSeek-V3, and Grok-4.1-fast).
 Each model was prompted to identify variables that appeared most salient for supporting the reasoning, restricted to features explicitly mentioned or directly implied in the reasoning chain, and to return the result as a Python list (prompt shown in Figure~\ref{fig:important_variables_prompt}).
 Agreement across the three model-based extractions returned an average pairwise Jaccard similarity of .750.